Most online interactions go something like…

 Unfortunately, speed is not always something that we have complete control over.
-Other factors come into play when loading a site – other than the data on the site itself; the users device, internet connection, browsing preferences and speed of the web server are all factors (among others) that impact load speed.
+Other factors come into play when loading a site – other than the data on the site itself; the user's device, internet connection, browsing preferences and speed of the web server are all factors (among others) that impact load speed.

-This can be a source of frustration for both users and agencies like us, but at Good we like to concentrate on what we can control to make our websites perform better.
+This can be a source of frustration for both users and agencies like us, but at Good, we like to concentrate on what we can control to make our websites perform better.

 We have discovered that there is no exact science here – no specific rules that apply to all projects.
 It’s a matter of taking the objectives from the project and altering our solution to fit, with website performance and user experience at the forefront of our thinking.

-We carry this on after a project has launched as well - Life After Launch, one of the pillars of our work– means we monitor a website’s performance long after we have first created it, through testing and reporting via analytics.
+We carry this on after a project has launched as well - Life After Launch, one of the pillars of our work– means we monitor a website’s performance long after we have first created it, thorough testing and reporting via analytics.
 This involves us looking at certain parameters and seeing what we can do to make them better.
 It could mean reducing the number of images on a page; reducing the number of requests made to the server or only loading certain parts of the page when they come into view.